Orim12/python-2d-template/README.md

 # 🕹️ Python 2D Game Project Template

-A simple shell script to instantly scaffold a clean Python 2D game project using `pygame`.
-It sets up folders, a virtual environment, dependencies, and a basic game loop — so you can start building immediately.
+A simple shell script to instantly scaffold a clean Python 2D game project using `pygame`.<br> It sets up folders, a virtual environment, dependencies, and a basic game loop — so you can start building immediately.

 ---